ashfurrow/blog/source/blog/2011-12-01-the-oauth-chronicles.markdown

 date: 2011-12-01 00:00
 ---

 I write iOS apps.
 Which is to say, I write native apps that run on, you know, actual hardware. iOS also implies Cocoa Touch and the Cocoa networking libraries (which suck).
 Not really awful, just really bad.
-Enter OAuth.<!--more-->
+Enter OAuth.

 OAuth is a a three-legged authentication framework that is designed to give users maximum control over what data third-party applications have access to without giving their password to anyone but the first-party service.
 Sounds awesome, right?
 It is! _If_ you're writing server applications.